-At St Thomas’ we are blessed to have a strong choral tradition to enhance our worship.
+At St Thomas’ we are blessed to have a strong choral tradition to enhance our worship: a Parish Choir has existed continually since the 1860s.
+It has a long tradition of excellence and continues to provide music for worship in the way it has done for some one hundred and fifty years.
+While for much of this time the choir comprised boys and gentlemen, it now includes adult singers, boys and girls.
 The boy and girl choristers and the adult singers are distinct groups, with their own musical and social identities.
-Mostly, they rehearse separately, but sing services in different combinations, and at Christmas, Easter, special parish services and concerts the Choirs all come together.
+Mostly, they rehearse separately and sing services in different combinations; at Christmas, Easter, special parish services and concerts the Choirs all join together.

 The Boys' Choir

-The Boys’ Choir currently sings one service each week, either the 10.00 am Sung Eucharist or 6.00pm Choral Evensong and have one Sunday off per month.
-St Thomas-on-The Bourne is one of only two parish churches in the Diocese of Guildford to maintain a traditional choir of Boys and Men.
+The Boys’ Choir sings one service each week with the Back Row, either the 10.00 am Sung Eucharist or 6.00pm Choral Evensong, and has one Sunday off per month.
+The boys rehearse on Tuesdays and Fridays, and before their Sunday services.

 The Girls' Choir

-The Adult Choir at St Thomas-on-The Bourne provide the alto, tenor and bass parts with either the boys or girls, and also sing services on their own.
-They rehearse on a Friday evening between 7.30pm and 8.45pm and for 45 minutes directly before services.
+The “Back Row” at St Thomas-on-The Bourne comprises alto, tenor and bass singers.
+They sing with both the Boys' and Girls' Choirs, and occasionally sing services on their own.
+Rehearsals are on Friday evenings (7:30pm-8:45pm) and an hour before services.

 The Chamber Choir